ApryseSDK/pdftron-react-native/README.md

 ```

 #### encryptDocument
-To encript a document.
-This function does not lock around the document so be sure to not use it while the document is opened in the viewer.
+Used to encrypt (password-protect) a document. **Note**: This function does not lock the document it cannot be used it while the document is opened in the viewer.

 Parameters: